MZULALI/WebDevLogCode/README.md

 ### [x] week 2
 > nov 5 // 11

-Created and tested the 6 WordPress patterns to create styling easier in future using Prof. Bose design.
+Created and tested the 6 WordPress patterns to create styling easier in future using Prof. B design.
 Updated question structure page based on the design provided, which involved layout recreations and adjustments to headings, title bars, vocabulary sign arrangements.
 DB optimization to improve site performance especially when multiple gifs are loading in.
 The issue still persists especially on the phone and compression would make the gifs not pretty, so there needs to be another way.
 **[x] TODO: Fix load GIFs**

 ### [x] week 3